Aftab-1405/ABNGroup-DB-Genie/README.md

 In today's data-driven world, accessing and analyzing data is critical to success.
 However, the complexities of SQL and database management create barriers for teams to effectively work with their data, leading to inefficiencies and slower decision-making.

 DB-Genie breaks down these barriers by providing a simple, chat-based interface for interacting with databases.
-Aftab Nadaf believes that querying data should be easy for everyone, regardless of their technical background.
+I believes that querying data should be easy for everyone, regardless of their technical background.

 ## 🧞 How DB-Genie Works

 1. 🔌 Connect to a MySQL Database: Users can easily connect to their MySQL databases through DB-Genie's control panel.
-2. 💬 Chat-Based Query Interface: The conversational UI allows users to type SQL queries or natural language queries, which DB-Genie interprets and executes.
+2. 💬 Chat-Based Query Interface: The conversational UI allows users to type SQL queries natural language, which DB-Genie interprets and generate SQL codes for you.
+It also has capabilities of understanding all the schema of the database on which user working at real time.
+It also includes real time notification system which keeps AI aware of what changes are happening on selecte database, which can enhance it's capabilities even more.
 3. 📊 View Results: Once the query is executed, the results are returned in a clear and structured table format.
 4. 🧠 AI Assistance: AI-powered suggestions help users write more efficient and accurate SQL queries.